Places of Worship

 This could include keeping a record of online RSVPs, having someone observe and record names, having members sign in through a safe method (do not provide a pen that can be passed between people), or providing a list of members upon request.

 - If there is a case of COVID-19 who was contagious while attending services, public health will use that list to notify the attendees and staff.
 This may include instructions to self-isolate or self-monitor for COVID-19 symptoms.

 - Anyone with even one symptom of COVID-19 should get tested and stay home.

 - Public health will advise of any additional cleaning and disinfecting measures needed to reduce the risk of spread in the setting.

 Establish Policies for Health Screening

-Staff and volunteers must use a mask/face covering when indoors at all times while providing services.
-Instruct staff and volunteers on proper hand hygiene techniques and respiratory etiquette; when to use masks, proper use of masks, and how to clean or discard single use masks appropriately.
+All attendees, staff and volunteers must use a mask/face covering when indoors at all times.
+Instruct staff and volunteers on proper hand hygiene techniques and respiratory etiquette, when to use masks, proper use of masks, and how to clean or discard single-use masks appropriately.